-- Surviving spouses that don’t receive dependency benefits need to submit their spouse’s DD Form 214, their marriage license, and their spouse’s death certification, as well as a copy of VA From 21P-534-ARE.
+- Surviving spouses who don’t receive dependency benefits need to submit their spouse’s Form DD-214, their marriage license and their spouse’s death certification, as well as a copy of VA Form 21-534EZ.

 - Surviving spouses who receive dependency benefits need to print and finalize VA Form 26-1817.

 If you have the documentation ready to request your COE, you can ask your lender for help submitting the paperwork and securing your COE.
 You can also request a COE by mail, but this option will take longer than going through your lender.